 The best thing about forest bathing is that it is free, easy to get into, and anyone can do it – so without further ado, here are our top 3 spots for forest bathing in Scotland...

 Cardrona, Tweed Valley Forest Park

 One of the Tweed Valley Forest Park's larger forests, Cardrona's trails are tranquil, beautiful, and less busy than other forests in the area.
 Popular with horse riders, the trails are gentle cross-country routes, some of which lead to hilltop views, while others meander through shaded woodland and past the ruins of Cardrona Tower, built in the 1500s.
 Each of them offers plenty of spots to rest, contemplate, and take in the calming atmosphere.
-Our guide map to the Tweed Valley Forest Park (PDF 4.96MB) will help you explore.
 A haven for nature, you might spot red squirrels here, or even the colony of bats who have made the ruined tower their home.

 Nearby, Cademuir is another peaceful spot perfect for meditation and relaxation, with impressive views over the valley, and ample opportunities to spot the local population of small wild birds like siskins, warblers and crossbills.
 If horse-riding is another activity you might enjoy, these are perfect destinations – check out our section on horse-riding for more information.

 Faskally is known as a 'model woodland' – created in the 19th century by the owners of Faskally House, its design and planning make it a stunning wood to walk around, with secluded spots and mighty oak trees under which to relax and regenerate.
 There are an incredible mix of tree species here, with signposts and information panels dotted throughout the Foresters' Trail, while the easy-access Dunmore Trail takes you around the small loch.
 In autumn, the trees are a riot of colour, while the pond plays host to kingfishers, herons and goldeneye ducks.